 We deliberately did not include Vlookup, Match & Index formulas in our best excel tips and tricks list.

-I feel these two formulas are very broad to cover, thus it’s good to have a separate tutorial than a paragraph.
-I have already written an in-depth tutorial on Vlookup you may refer that link.
+I feel these two formulas are very broad to cover, thus it’s good to have a separate tutorial than a small paragraph.
+I have already written an in-depth tutorial on Vlookup you may refer to that link.

-Now, it’s your turn! do you think I have missed any of your important excel tips?
+Now, it’s your turn! do you think I have missed any of your best excel tips and tricks?
 If so, please comment below.